Pav Bhaji Recipe

 About Pav Bhaji

-Pav Bhaji is a spicy mashed vegetable dish where “Pav” is the bread; a soft dinner roll that you would find at all bakeries across India and “Bhaji” is the spicy, mish-mashed vegetable curry that is served along with buttered Pav.
+Pav Bhaji is a spicy mashed vegetable dish where “Pav” is the bread —a soft dinner roll you would find at bakeries across India —and “Bhaji” is the spicy, mashed vegetable curry served with buttered Pav.
 Together, they bring out this amazing taste that you just can’t forget.

 Our beloved Mumbai has given us several street foods, and Pav Bhaji is undeniably the most popular.

 This dish is so simple to make that even a novice cook can make it perfectly.
-Although you can easily order it from restaurants, but when you can make a restaurant-quality pav bhaji at home so easily, then why order it?
-Making it at home is not only economical but also ensures that you have all the hygiene in place, which could be a challenge in some of the street shops.
+Although you can easily order it from restaurants, when you can make a restaurant-quality pav bhaji at home so easily, then why order it?
+Making it at home is not only economical but also ensures proper hygiene, which can be a challenge in some street shops.

-There is an interesting story about the invention of pav bhaji.
-You can read it here.
+There is an interesting story about the origin of pavbhaji.
+You can read the story about how pav bhaji was invented here.

 Ingredients

-Vegetables – Veggies are the main ingredient of the bhaji.
-The choice and quantity of vegetables makes a big difference in how your bhaji will taste.
-I suggest following my recipe, at least for the first time.
-If you feel something is missing, only then make changes and also let me know what changes you made so I can also try them out.
+Vegetables – A mix of vegetables is the main ingredient of the bhaji.
+The choice and quantity of vegetables make a big difference in how your bhaji will taste.
+I suggest following my recipe as is, at least for the first time.
+If you feel something is missing, make changes only then, and let me know what you changed so I can try them out as well.

-I used vegetables which are easily available in the market including cauliflower, cabbage, potatoes, green bell peppers (capsicum), carrots, and green peas.
+I used readily available vegetables from the market, including cauliflower, cabbage, potatoes, green bell peppers (capsicum), carrots, and green peas.

 You will also need red onions, green chilies, and tomatoes.
 Adjust the chilies according to your taste.

 You will need to chop the veggies to make this paav bhaji recipe.
-I used my Mueller vegetable chopper to chop them but you can cut them finely on your cutting board using a sharp knife.
+I used my Mueller vegetable chopper to chop them, but you can also finely chop them on your cutting board with a sharp knife.

-Pav Bhaji Masala – The main taste of this dish comes from a special spice blend called Pav Bhaji masala powder.
+Pav Bhaji Masala – The main flavor of this dish comes from a special spice blend called Pav Bhaji Masala.
 I make mine at home, but you can also get it from Indian grocery stores.
+Eversert, Badshah, and MDH are some of my trusted brands.
 If you want to follow the home-made recipe, here is how to make Pav Bhaji Masala.

 Butter makes this dish rich and delicious, and you will need lots of butter to make it taste just like street food vendors.
 I always use Amul butter, but you can use any brand.

-Others Ingredients – You will also need a few more basic pantry essentials like ginger-garlic paste, Kashmiri red chilli powder, paneer, lime juice (lemon juice), salt, and cilantro (fresh coriander leaves) to make this Mumbai style pav bhaji recipe.
-You can also add a little turmeric powder for a nice pop of color.
+Other Ingredients – You will also need a few more basic pantry essentials, such as ginger-garlic paste, Kashmiri red chilli powder, paneer, lime juice (or lemon juice), salt, and cilantro (fresh coriander leaves) to make this Mumbai-style pav bhaji recipe.
+You can also add a little turmeric powder to the recipe for a nice pop of color.

 Cook The Vegetables